How to Delete Extra Database Tables After Uninstalling a WordPress Plugin

 You have to click on the database your website is using.
 I hope you know it.
 If you don’t, you have to go back and open the MySQL Wizard to see it.
 It will show you all the available databases.

-At your phpMyAdmin database list, click on the name and many database tables will appear to you.
 At the left-side menu as well as in the main box.

 You should know that “wp_” is the default WordPress database table prefix.
 You will see many tables in which some are the default tables whereas others are created by the plugins you have installed.